 Whatever you do, don’t go for water.

-Water won’t work here – in fact, it’ll spread around the burning sensation, making you feel even worse.
+Water won’t work for jalapeño in the eye – in fact, it’ll spread around the burning sensation, making you feel even worse.
 It needs to be milk.
 Why?
 Milk is acidic and breaks down the capsaicin in hot peppers, relieving the pain.
 Water is repelled by the oil-like capsaicin, and just like oil and water in real-life, they don’t mix well together.

 For general chili burn on the hands and in the mouth, there are other remedies as well that work.
 Take a look at our post on treating chili burn for some other simple solutions.